rhaz96/Chinook-Music/Chinook_Analysis.md

 We have been asked to find out what percentage of purchases are individual tracks vs whole albums, so that management can use this data to understand the effect this decision might have on overall revenue.

+There are certain 'edge cases' that should be rectified up-front.
+Two to consider are these:

+* Albums that have only one or two tracks are likely to be purchased by customers as part of a collection of individual tracks.

+* Customers may decide to manually select every track from an album, and then add a few individual tracks from other albums to their purchase.

+In the first case, since our analysis is concerned with maximizing revenue we can safely ignore albums consisting of only a few tracks.
+The company has previously done analysis to confirm that the second case does not happen often, so we can ignore this case also.

+Edge-case crises averted.

-To solve this, we need to identify whether each invoice has all the tracks from an album.
+To solve the question at hand, we need to identify whether each invoice has all the tracks from an album.
 To do that we need to find the number of tracks in each album and compare that value to the number of tracks that were purchased.

 #### Step 1: Find the corresponding ```album_id``` for each track purchased in the ```invoice_line``` table.